randy-rebucas/lingkod-ph/README-PAYMENT-SYSTEM.md

 **Last Updated**: [Current Date]
 **Implementation**: Complete

-The Lingkod PH payment system is now fully implemented, tested, and ready for production deployment.
+The LocalPro payment system is now fully implemented, tested, and ready for production deployment.
 All payment flows are functional, security measures are in place, and comprehensive monitoring ensures reliable operation.